after-eight/regitable/README.md

 Unfortunately, the git-lfs package is not (yet) available via Entware.

-The reGitable install script will download the latest arm-release directly from their GitHub Site and install it for you.
+The reGitable installer comes bundled with the arm version of the git-lfs binary and will install it directly.

 ### Remote Repository